In Brief

 At the center of the eulogy, in verse eleven, Paul drops the noun that is the structural keystone of the entire passage.
 Prothesis — purpose, plan, predetermined design.
 The verse reads: "In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will."
 The Greek behind plan is prothesis; the Greek behind purpose of his will is boulēn tou thelēmatos autou.

-The noun prothesis is the same noun Paul uses in Romans 9:11 for God's electing purpose with respect to Jacob and Esau — "in order that God's purpose in election might stand".
-The same word recurs in 2 Timothy 1:9, where God is said to have "saved us and called us with a holy calling, not according to our works but according to his own purpose and grace, which was given to us in Christ Jesus before the beginning of time."
+The noun prothesis is the same noun Paul uses in Romans 9:11 for God's electing purpose with respect to Jacob and Esau"in order that God's purpose in election might stand".
+The same word recurs in 2 Timothy 1:9, where God is said to have "saved us and called us to a holy life — not because of anything we have done but because of his own purpose and grace.
+This grace was given us in Christ Jesus before the beginning of time."
 Three Pauline letters.
 Same noun.
 Same meaning.
 Same theological frame: God's electing prothesis is the prior cause of the believer's salvation, given in Christ before the beginning of time, not according to works.

 The other apologetic on the site that walks the deep Greek of Romans 9 — eklogē, prothesis, and the verb tenses — settles election from inside the Romans 9 passage.
 This article settles it from inside the Ephesians 1 doxology.
 The two articles are reading the same diamond from adjacent facets.
 The prothesis of Romans 9 and the prothesis of Ephesians 1 are the same purpose, expressed in different rhetorical registers.
 Romans 9 is the polemical defense of election against Jewish objections; Ephesians 1 is the doxological celebration of election in the eternal-past purpose of God.
 Same doctrine, same Greek noun, two settings, one architecture.